Table Mountain, township tours… and the best tea in the world. Sasha Arms finds plenty to commend itself in Cape Town.

 Best of the Beaten Track

 Table Mountain is to Capetonians what Prince Philip is to the Queen – ever-present, although sometimes shrouded in cloud, and a little bit outrageous at times – get stuck at the top in high winds and they’ll make you forfeit the cable car for leisurely stroll down the near-vertical mountainside.
 For its over-hyped status as Cape Town’s most famous landmark, tourists can’t help but flock to Table Mountain, and nor should they.
-The cable car is expensive at 160 Rand for a return trip, but the views from the top on a clear day are arresting.
+A return trip on the cable car is expensive but the views from the top on a clear day are arresting.
 Given the mountain’s level plane (it didn’t get its name for nothing), it’s also possible to walk a fair distance along the craggy top to escape the crowds and have a little piece of the view for yourself.

 Reflecting by the waterfront